 Not necessarily.
 You may request an educational delay if you desire to attend graduate school at your own expense before going on active duty.
 If approved, the Air Force will postpone your active-duty tour.
 Delays are routinely provided if you select to attend dental or medical school.
 Scholarships also exist for students accepted to medical school.

 Probably - It depends on your condition.
-You will need to speak to a cadre member.
+You will need to speak to a staff member.

 No. Your academic major plays a minor role in pilot and combat systems officer selection.
 You can major in any degree program and compete to receive a pilot or combat systems officer slot in Air Force ROTC.